tal-z/LearnDecorators/README.md

       Unless you also define the docstring on that sub-function,
     - you don't get `__doc__` property from the sub-function.
     - You can fix this by explicitly setting the `wrapper.__doc__`
-  - Also noting that it does not seem possible to use multiple decorators on a function, with or without syntactic sugar.

 ### End Results: